Resident Member of the AEM Editorial Board

 The term begins at AEM’s Editorial Board meeting at the May SAEM Annual Meeting and concludes at the SAEM Annual Meeting of the following year.
 The position will include the following activities that will be coordinated and supervised by AEM’s Associate Editor of Resident-in-Training Editor Program:

-General Orientation (during first month of the appointment)
+1. General orientation (during first month of the appointment)

 - Learn the history and purpose of disseminating scholarship in scholarly journals